waynodiablo/Oystercard/further_javascript/09_protractor.md

 - [ ] Install Protractor
 - [ ] Create a simple test that checks for "Hello world" on the page
 - [ ] Create a command called `npm server` which starts a `http-server`
-- [ ] Set up a basic `index.html` with a title of "Todos app" and containing the `angular.js` file you installed previously using bower.
+- [ ] Set up `index.html` with a title of "Todos app", and load in an angular module called `toDoApp`
 - [ ] Get a green feature test

 ### Resources